rbojan2000/european-cities-tour-task/README.md

 It reads the graph structure from the serialized <a href = "https://github.com/rbojan2000/european-cities-tour-task/blob/main/dataset/graph.json"> <i> dataset/graph.json </i> </a> file, constructs the MST using a suitable algorithm (Kruskal's), and saves the resulting subgraph to a new file <a href = "https://github.com/rbojan2000/european-cities-tour-task/blob/main/dataset/mst_graph.json"> <i> dataset/mst_graph.json </i> </a>.

 > [!NOTE]
-> The MST has already been built and is available in dataset/mlt_city_graph_visualization.png.
+> The MST graph is already built and serialized as dataset/mst_graph.json.

-An initial visualization of the graph is available as <a href ="https://github.com/rbojan2000/european-cities-tour-task/blob/main/dataset/mlt_city_graph_visualization.png" > <i> mlt_city_graph_visualization.png </i> </a> .
+An initial visualization of the mst subgraph is available as <a href ="https://github.com/rbojan2000/european-cities-tour-task/blob/main/dataset/mlt_city_graph_visualization.png" > <i> mst_city_graph_visualization.png </i> </a> .
 [![](/dataset/mlt_city_graph_visualization.png)](/dataset/mlt_city_graph_visualization.png)